dcodeforyou/zoom_recording_sharing_automation/readme.md

 Here's Why:
 * So after late night classes or meetings you don't have to wait for the recording to finish.
 * So you can completely forget about sharing the recording details `manually`.
-* So you can develop a new feature or chill out instead of waiting for recording to finish.
+* So you can develop a new feature or chill out instead of waiting for the recording to finish.

 <p align="right">(<a href="#top">back to top</a>)</p>